streamich/memfs/docs/dependencies.md

 It uses `Promise` when available and throws when `promises` property is accessed in an environment that does not support this ES2015 feature.

+It uses `BigInt` when available and throws when `bigint` option is used in an environment that does not support this ESNext feature.